Exploring Oaxaca’s Markets & Food Scene: An Honest Review of the Food & Markets Tour

 Real Travelers’ Voices

-Reviews consistently rave about the guide’s expertise and warmth.
+Reviews consistently love the guide’s expertise and warmth.
 For instance, one person says, “Elizabeth was an amazing host with great taste,” and another notes, “Coyote has in-depth knowledge of Oaxaca foods and regions.”
 This suggests the guides are passionate and well-informed, making each stop educational and fun.

 A few reviews mention minor hiccups, like the meetup instructions being slightly confusing or one critic feeling the food wasn’t worth the price.
 However, these are rare and appear to be outweighed by the positive experiences.
 The flexibility of free cancellation up to 24 hours in advance adds peace of mind, especially if plans change.